Habibi: Laying the Open-Source Foundation of Unified-Dialectal Arabic Speech Synthesis: Methodology

-where $c_j$ is the $j$-th character of the raw text of total length $n$, $\langle~·~\rangle$ wraps a certain dialectal text with two special tokens indicating the beginning and ending.
+where $c_j$ is the $j$-th character of the raw text of total length $n$, $\langle\cdot\rangle$ wraps a certain dialectal text with two special tokens indicating the beginning and ending.

-Based on the results in Section~\ref{subsec:ablation_region_id}, explicitly incorporating regional identifiers during training improves the model's inference ability overall—even when identifiers are not present later.
-We hypothesize that this stems from two primary factors.
-First, the curriculum-trained base model inherently possesses robust in-context learning capabilities and resilience to diverse input patterns (identifiers are introduced here via text sequence manipulation).
-Second, training with identifiers likely helps the model better understand and internalize certain dialect-related patterns within data distribution.
+As shown in \S\ref{subsec:ablation_region_id}, explicitly incorporating regional identifiers during training improves inference performance—even when identifiers are absent at test time.
+We hypothesize two factors.
+First, the curriculum-trained base model already possesses robust in-context learning capabilities and resilience to diverse input patterns.
+Second, training with identifiers helps the model internalize dialect-related distributional patterns more effectively.